Avaiga/taipy-doc/docs/manuals/gui/viselements/index.md

 !!! info
-    Note that if there is a function called `on_change` declared on the `Gui` instance, it will be invoked no matter what the _propagate_ value is."
+    Note that if there is a function called `on_change` declared on the `Gui` instance, it will be invoked no matter what the _propagate_ value is.

+Besides those common properties, every visual element type has a specific set of properties that you can use, listed in the documentation page for that visual element.